AnirudhMathur12/cappuccino/README.md

 ## Overview
 This project is the compiler for a small language called Cappuccino.
-It goes from source code -> tokens -> AST -> actualy ARM64 assembly.
+It goes from source code -> tokens -> AST -> actually ARM64 assembly.
 No LLVM, no IR, no giant dependencies.
 LLVM is great, but using it for, arguably, the hardest part of this project felt like cheating.